 Depending on your setup, you will need at least one projection screen if you are going to use a video projector.
 They are less than $100.00 on Amazon.

 Make sure that you get one large enough to be seen at the back of the room.
-I have written an article on how to figure out how large of a screen to get.
+I have written an article on how to figure out how extensive of a screen to get.
 You can find that article here.
 It will give you the ratio to use so that people can see in the back and some tips on how to make smaller screens work in a pinch.

 If you are a new church plant, I would highly recommend that you start a live streaming ministry.
 In my first church plant, 50% of my members came from our video ministry being broadcast on cable access.
 Live streaming gives you the same opportunity.

-You can start live streaming with just a cell phone on a tripod but I recommend as soon as you can to upgrade to an actual live streaming system.
+You can start live streaming with just a cell phone on a tripod, but I recommend as soon as you can to upgrade to an actual live streaming system.

-It is really not that expensive for the equipment and the increased reach your new mobile church will have far outweighs the cost.
+It is not that expensive for the equipment and the increased reach your new mobile church will have far outweighs the cost.

 Portable Stages For Churches

 Some meeting halls like theaters, school auditoriums, and gyms come with stages.
-However if there is not a stage available for you, then you are going to need a portable stage.
+However, if there is not a stage available for you, then you are going to need a portable stage.
 Let me warn you.
 These are not cheap so you may want to consider that when you are deciding on where to meet.

 Portable Church Stage Design

 They say a picture is worth a 1,000 words.
-Well that is true in stage design.
-However you can plan on some of the basics.
+Well, that is true in stage design.
+However, you can plan on some of the basics.